Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Implementation Details

 \section{Implementation Details}

-In this section, we detail the experimental configurations and hyperparameter settings for the Socratic-Zero framework.
-Our system consists of a tree-based search mechanism for inference-time scaling and a group-relative policy optimization (GRPO) framework for alignment.
+In this section, we detail the experimental configurations and hyperparameter settings for the PoT framework.
+Our system consists of a tree-based search mechanism for test-time scaling and a group-relative policy optimization (GRPO) framework for alignment.